wp-plugins/kb-advanced-rss-widget/README.txt

 You MUST be using a widgets-enabled theme.
 If you are using pre-2.2 WordPress, you'll also need the [sidebar widgets plugin](http://wordpress.org/extend/plugins/widgets/).

 1. WP 2.7+: Use the plugin installer.
-Older versions of WP: Upload `kb_advanced_rss.php` to either `/wp-content/plugins/widgets/` or `/wp-content/plugins/`.
+Older versions of WP: Upload `kb_advanced_rss.php` to either `/wp-content/plugins/widgets/` or `/wp-content/plugins/`, then activate the plugin.
-1. Activate the widget through the 'Plugins' menu in WordPress.
 1. Add the new KB Advanced RSS widget to your sidebar through the 'Presentation => Sidebar Widgets' menu in WordPress.
 You'll find that the widget has several options, but only the first couple are required.

-If you want more (up to 9) KB Advanced RSS widgets, scroll down and increase the allotment.

 **For detailed instructions,** check out the "Other Notes" tab.